CENG502-Projects/CENG502-Spring2023/DoganTapli/Readme.md

 python3 main.py --victim-path assets/learned_models/Pong-v4_ppo.p --uap-path uap.json
 ```

-- [X] @TODO: Explain your code & directory structure and how other people can run it.

 ## 3.3.
 Results

 The Results section of the paper presents the experimental evaluation of the proposed DAP approach.
 The experiments aim to verify the effectiveness of the DAP approach in launching successful attacks on DRL systems and to analyze the effectiveness of different components in learning DAP.
 The experiments are conducted on four Atari games: Pong, Breakout, Space Invaders, and Seaquest.